anushri-sharma/Google-IT-Support-Certificate/Course 4 - System Administration and IT Infrastructure Services/Module 4 - Directory Services/README.md

 **Directory Operational Bindings Management Protocol (DOBMP)**: A protocol that is included in the X.500 directory standard from 1988

-Directory server: The server that contains a lookup service that provides mapping between network resources and their network addresses
+**Directory server**: The server that contains a lookup service that provides mapping between network resources and their network addresses

 Directory services: A lookup service contained in a network server that provides mapping between